 I use an app called Notion for this.
 The free version is sufficient, it works across devices, and also allows for easy collaboration.
 Notion can be hard to describe; it’s sort of a cross between a note-taking app, a nested database system, and a personal wiki.
 Because it’s so powerful, it can be a bit intimidating at first.

-We used Notion for our Travel Dashboard because it was easy to bring together all of our travel related information: the seasonal trip brainstorming pages (we since replaced by the system below), our quests, our Adventure Maps and Adventure Files, our travel budget and trip costs, Life Block Planning, as well as other planning and reference docs.
+My wife and I chose Notion for our Travel Dashboard because it was easy to bring together all of our travel related information: the seasonal trip brainstorming pages (since replaced by the system below), our quests, our Adventure Maps and Adventure Files, our travel budget and trip costs, Life Block Planning, as well as other planning and reference docs.
 It’s all in one single place, accessible to both of us.

-The best part of our system is that it does most of the work for you.
+The best part of our From Trip to Adventure system is that it does most of the work for you.

 This is where the system really shines.
 Because this whole thing is a database, you can easily use custom views to show you just the relevant entries.